Timing is everything! When discussing payments and financing options I am often asked when is the best time to discuss money.

 When discussing pricing make sure you are building value and letting the patient fully understand how this will make their life better.
 Explain how treatment will be convenient, how it will look, how they will feel.
 Discussing features and benefits is just as important as the treatment itself.
 They must know the why before they buy.

-It is imperative to always have an option for patient financing.
+It is imperative to always have an option for dental patient financing.
 It can be in-office or 3rd party financing.
 Ask the patient if they have set aside money for a down payment, ask if they prefer a high down payment and smaller monthly payments or vice versa.
 If a patient has money set aside always offer an attractive incentive if they pay in full.
 Do they have Flex spending or HSA?

 It is also important to have some flexibility with your patient, this is not just a one size fits all plan.
 Be creative with financing.
 Ask if the treatment plan financing options fit in their budget, if not, go back to the drawing board.
 See if someone else can help them with the cost of treatment, maybe you can help if you break the down payment in half and give them an extra month to pay.
 Theodore Roosevelt summed it up best “People don’t care how much you know until, they know how much you care.”